 The big ones negotiate the parcel prices, the small ones go to the broker

-The packing algorithm speeds up and optimises packing
+The packing algorithm speeds up and optimizes packing

 The method of packaging significantly affects the final cost of delivering goods in the e-commerce industry.
 If you do not exceed the weight and dimensions of standard packages, you may save on extra surcharges for non-standard packages.
 For example, instead of 100 oversized parcels, you can send 120 sortable parcels and thus realistically reduce the average cost of shipping.
 Another way of saving on shipping costs is the maximum use of space in collective packaging and on pallets.
 Very often, it is only a change in the way the orders are packed that may reduce the overall number of shipments.
 All operations of changing the packing method (different selection of dimensions and number of packages, e.g. in collective cardboard boxes) can be performed with the use of appropriately selected packing planning algorithms.
 In this case, the algorithm for packing a single container will be the most useful.
 The use of algorithms can also shorten significantly the duration of the packing process.
 In this way you may save money (lower labor costs) and gain more customers (thanks to faster deliveries).